Pressures to 20,000 psi? No external leaks? Self-tuning systems? Industry experts offer their vision for fluid power's future.

-Without a crystal ball, seeing fifteen years into the future of fluid power isn't easy.
+Without a crystal ball, seeing 15 years into the future of fluid power isn't easy.
 But thinking about tomorrow helps us makes plans for today.
 That's why H&P interviewed a range of people in the industry — professors, researchers, users, manufacturers, consultants — to find out what they think the future of fluid power holds.

 A focus on systems

 The trend toward designing around systems, rather than individual components, has been underway for several years.
 And there seems to be widespread agreement that this trend will continue over the next decade and beyond.

 "Systems that are simple to install, connect, and service — as well as components with modularity — are becoming more and more a priority," says Ed Bickel, district sales manager for Bosch Rexroth's Pneumatic Div.

 Tom Wanke, Director of the Fluid Power Institute at the Milwaukee School of Engineering (MSOE), sees the complete integration of a hydraulic system into the actuator, including the prime mover, pump, and reservoir for true distributed operation and control.